odoo/documentation/content/developer/tutorials/master_odoo_web_framework.rst

     master_odoo_web_framework/*

-This tutorial is designed for those who have completed the :doc:`discover_js_framework` tutorial and are looking to deepen their knowledge of the Odoo web framework.
-It is organized in four independant projects, each focusing on different features of Odoo.
+This tutorial is designed for those who have completed the :doc:`discover_js_framework` tutorial and are looking to deepen their knowledge of the web framework.
+It is organized in four independent projects, each focusing on different features of Odoo.

 .. note::